 20.5 Rest Periods

-20.5.1 An employee who works overtime shall be entitled to be absent until eight consecutive hours have elapsed.
+20.5.1 An employee who works overtime is entitled to be absent until eight consecutive hours have elapsed.

-20.5.2 Where an employee, at the direction of the supervisor, resumes or continues work without having had eight consecutive hours off duty, then such employee shall be paid at the appropriate overtime rate until released from duty.
-The employee shall then be entitled to eight consecutive hours off duty and shall be paid for the ordinary working time occurring during the absence.
+20.5.2 Where an employee, at the direction of the supervisor, resumes or continues work without having had eight consecutive hours off duty, then such employee must be paid at the appropriate overtime rate until released from duty.
+The employee is then entitled to eight consecutive hours off duty and must be paid for the ordinary working time occurring during the absence.

 20.6 Recall to Duty

-20.6.1 An employee recalled to work overtime after leaving the employer’s premises shall be paid for a minimum of three hours' work at the appropriate overtime rates.
+20.6.1 An employee recalled to work overtime after leaving the employer’s premises must be paid for a minimum of three hours' work at the appropriate overtime rates.

-20.6.2 The employee shall not be required to work the full three hours if the job can be completed within a shorter period.
+20.6.2 The employee is not be required to work the full three hours if the job can be completed within a shorter period.

 20.6.3 A recall to duty commences when the employee starts work and terminates when the work is completed.
 A recall to duty does not include time spent travelling to and from the place at which work is to be undertaken.